Promoting the participation of people with disabilities

 Improving physical rehabilitation services

 Goal: To improve rehabilitation services available to people.
-We are improving the facilities offered by rehabilitation services at Hamhung orthopaedic hospital, the hospital at Dockchon, and the care centre for people with disabilities and older people at Tongrin.
+We are improving the facilities offered by rehabilitation services at Hamhung orthopaedic hospital, the hospital at Dockchon, and the care centre for people with disabilities and older people in Tongrin.
 New equipment has been provided at these centres and we are organising training for physiotherapists and orthopaedic technicians.

 | || |